jbloomlab/SARS2_RBD_Ab_escape_maps/data/2022_Cao_Omicron/README.md

 The file [spike.fasta](spike.fasta) gives the sequence of the Wuhan-Hu-1 spike as taken [from Genbank](https://www.ncbi.nlm.nih.gov/protein/QHD43416.1?report=fasta&log$=seqview).

 The notebook [process_data.ipynb](process_data.ipynb) processes that data to create [study.yml](study.yml) and [data.csv](data.csv).
+The output of this notebook was later manually edited in a few ways.